kirkch/JUnitMosaic/README.md

-*Project Status:  Exploratory.
-The basics work, feedback to help improve the project welcome.*
+*Project Status:  Nearing First Release*

 For now this project is not in a Maven repository; to use checkout the project and compile using maven.